 Normally, I am not a big fan of black and white movies.
 But the fact that Frantz was made by acclaimed French director François Ozon still made me want to see it.
-After all, I loved his previous “character studies” in Swimming Pool (2003), In the House (2012) and Young & Beautiful (2013).
+After all, I loved his previous films Swimming Pool (2003), In the House (2012, and Young & Beautiful (2013).

-Here is why the story about an unlikely French-German friendship just after World War 1 didn’t disappoint either…
+Here is why the story about an unlikely French-German romance just after World War 1 didn’t disappoint either…

 Previously, Frantz had been sent off to war even though he was a pacifist at heart, more interested in music and fine art than any sort of fighting.
 But patriotic spirits were high during the first years of WW1 and so Frantz had reluctantly joined the army according to his father's wishes.

 After the death of Frantz, Anna continues to live with her in-laws – Frantz' parents – whom she is very close to.

 One day, Anna notices that a mysterious Frenchman called Adrien (Pierre Niney) has recently put fresh flowers on her fiancé's grave.
 Adrien then tells Anna and Frantz' parents that he had befriended Frantz before the war in Paris.
 Back then, the two men apparently visited museums and played music together.

 Thus, the Frenchman and former enemy Adrien slowly gains the trust of both Anna and Frantz' parents.
 So much even that Anna fears she may want more from Adrien than just his friendship…

 Some scenes of Frantz were shot in France (for example at the Musée du Louvre in Paris).
 The majority of scenes was, however, filmed in East Germany.